wesleywerner/eureka-docs/source/basics/index.rst

 **Texturing the new walls**

-Press :kbd:`l` to enter linedef edit mode.
-The new linedefs should be selected, if not click with the LMB and drag a box around them to select.
+Press :kbd:`l` to enter Linedef edit mode.
+The new Linedefs should be selected, if not click with the LMB and drag a box around them to select.

 .. image:: adding-02.png

 * Position the mouse cursor inside your new sector and press :kbd:`'` to place the camera inside the room.
 * Press :kbd:`tab` to enter 3D view
-* Click the front sidedef texture button and pick the SLADWALL texture.
+* Click the front Sidedef texture button and pick the SLADWALL texture.

 .. image:: adding-04.png
 .. image:: adding-03.png